AugustineEbiem/bidnamic-fullstack-challenge/README.md

 ## Summary
 The Bidnamic API is a RESTful API that retrieves the Top 10 Search Terms by ROAS for a campaign `structure_value`.
 The HTML template displays the Top 10 Search Terms by ROAS by Nike's `structure_value`
 > A valid token is required to access the endpoint.
+Login as a Django super user.

 ## Requirements
 * Python 3.8 or higher